Probate Q&A Series

 4. Attend the Court Hearing

 The court sets a hearing date.
 At that hearing, you’ll present evidence—medical reports, testimony from professionals, or proof of financial self-sufficiency—to show you can manage your affairs.
-The judge may appoint an attorney to represent you and a guardian ad litem to investigate your capacity.
+The clerk may appoint a guardian ad litem to represent you.

 5. Obtain the Court Order

-If the judge finds that you regain capacity, the court issues an order terminating the guardianship and restoring all your rights.
-This document ends the guardian’s authority and returns decision-making power to you.
+If the clerk or jury finds that you are competent, the court issues an order restoring your competency.
+This ends the guardian’s authority to the extent provided by law and returns decision-making authority consistent with the order.

 Key Steps at a Glance

-• Confirm you meet the statutory ground for termination (G.S.
-35A-1201 defines capacity).
+• Confirm you meet the statutory ground for restoration (G.S.
+35A-1201 defines incompetence and related terms).

-• Gather medical and financial evidence supporting your capacity.
+• Gather medical and financial evidence supporting your competency.

 • Attend the hearing and present your case.